 Finse is a perfect place to go cross country skiing.
 The snow lasts untill the end of May.
 The routes are marked with sticks, and goes in direction to other cabins, like Krækkja, Hallingskeid and Geiterygghytta.
 Finsehytta is nicely located to start a cabin to cabin tour, as the train station is so close.
 It is also possible to use Finsehytta as a base, and explore the areas surrounding us.
 It is not only a nice place for cross country skiing, but the mountain wind makes Finse a popular place for kiting.
-If you are not interested in any kind of skiing, you can borrow snowshoes from Finsehytta, and enjoy the beautifull winter landscape by walking.

 Welcome to Winter wonderland!

 Finse is covered by snow, and and excellent place for those who loves winter.
 Cross country skiing, kiting, snowshoeing, drinking something warm (or cold) in the sun.
 Playing board games with the family, or relax with a fantastic view in front of you.
 Finse has something for both grown ups and children.
 A perfect place for a familiy holiday.